giantswarm/releases/announcements/2020-Week-29/aws.md

 ---

-Please reply to this announcement in a thread if you have any feedback or questions.
+If you have any feedback or questions please start a new thread.